45an/Team-Koala---Bank-Application/README.md

  ```
 ## 📈 UML Diagram

- This UML diagram depicts the classes used in the TeamKoalaBankApp application, including their names, positions, and file names.
+ This UML diagram depicts the classes used in the TeamKoalaBankApp application, including Classes, and PostgreSql.
  The top-level class is Program, which is the entry point for the application.
  The BankAccounts class manages the bank accounts for users, while the BankUser class represents a user of the bank.
  The PostgresqlConnection class is used to connect to a PostgreSQL database.